bakdata/quick/docs/docs/user/examples/real-time-monitoring.md

 Our [dashboard](https://carsharing.d9p.io/) provides insights into the current status of all cars as well as details for single trips.

+You can find the source code of the project together with additional information in [Quick's examples repository](https://github.com/bakdata/quick-examples/carsharing).

 [![carsharing-app](../../assets/images/carsharing.png)](https://carsharing.d9p.io/)

 ---